Welcome to the website of Professor Kenny Coventry.

-Kenny holds a Chair in Psychology, and is Head of the (new) School of Psychology at the University of East Anglia, UK.
-He is also a visiting Professor at Bremen and Freiburg universities in Germany, where he collaborates with the Deutsche Forschungsgemeinschaft SFB-TR8 Spatial Cognition Research Centre.
+Kenny holds a Chair in Psychology, and is Head of the School of Psychology at the University of East Anglia, UK.
+He is a chartered psychologist, Fellow of the British Psychological Society, and recipient of the British Psychological Society 2015 Cognitive Prize.

 Kenny can be contacted by e-mail at the following addresses: